On the treewidth of triangulated 3-manifolds: An obstruction to bounded cutwidth and pathwidth

 \begin{proof}[Proof of Lemma~\ref{lem:layoutToHandDec}] This is apparent from the fact that every tetrahedron consists of $15$ (non-empty) faces and thus at most $15$ handles of $\chd{\tri}$ are disjoint from $\hbody_{j}$ but not disjoint from $\hbody_{j+1}$.
 In particular, at most $15$ handles are added at the $j$-th level of the filtration.
-Moreover, note that at most four of the handles added in every step are $1$-handles (corresponding to the four triangles of the tetrahedron), which are the only handles increasing the sum of the genera of the components of bounding surfaces ``between'' $\partial \hbody_{j}$ and~$\partial \hbody_{j+1}$. \end{proof}
+Moreover, note that at most four of the handles added in every step are $1$-handles (corresponding to the four triangles of the tetrahedron), which are the only handles increasing the sum of the genera of $\partial \hbody_{j}$. \end{proof}

 With the help of Lemma~\ref{lem:layoutToHandDec} we can now prove Theorem \ref{thm:width}.

 \begin{proof}[Proof of Theorem \ref{thm:width}] Let $v_j$, $1 \leq j \leq n$, be the nodes of $\Gamma(\tri)$ with corresponding tetrahedra $\Delta_j \in \tri$, $1 \leq j \leq n$.
 We may assume, without loss of generality, that the largest cutset of the linear ordering $v_1 < v_2 < \ldots < v_n$ has cardinality~$\cw{\Gamma(\tri)} = k$.